Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students will explore the calculus concepts of optimization and learn to increase their ability to identify, model, and set up functions to solve calculus word problems, focusing on the conceptual understanding over calculations.
+In this lesson, students will explore the calculus concepts of optimization and learn to increase their ability to identify, to model, and to set up functions to solve calculus word problems, focusing on the conceptual understanding over calculations.
 This is done through a mix of activities and by playing through Mission Prime, a digital game-based learning (DGBL) module.
 The DGBL module gives students the opportunity to explore and apply the concepts within an interactive world that provides them with three-dimensional visualizations of the word problems they are attempting to solve.

 Essential Question(s)